ukparliament/ontologies/procedure/meta/queries/instrument-types/published-drafts-under-euwa/index.md

 For more details on published drafts see paragraphs 13 to 15 of Schedule 8 to the [European Union (Withdrawal) Act 2018](https://www.legislation.gov.uk/ukpga/2018/16/schedule/8/enacted).
 The [procedure map for published drafts](https://ukparliament.github.io/ontologies/procedure/maps/legislation/secondary/published-drafts-under-euwa/published-drafts-under-euwa.pdf) is also available to view.

+The procedure was revoked as part of the [Retained EU Law (Revocation and Reform) Act 2023](https://www.legislation.gov.uk/ukpga/2023/28/contents)

 ## All published drafts

 This query will show you all published drafts that Parliament was notified as being published on gov.uk.